 The Seven Habits of Highly Effective Guilds

 Bonus Habit #8: Use Guild Association staff as a resource!
 Guild Association staff can offer tips to maximize your fundraising, review your event materials, help you identify a speaker for your event and much more!
-Email
+Email or call 206-987-2153.

 The Guild Association recently asked a few guild members to tell us what makes them effective fundraisers.
 With their answers, we've put together this list of tips: